How To Stay Flexible As You Age - Maintaining Flexibility

 And while high intensity training is all the rage these days (and for good reason), don’t head over to the cross fit gym or local track to run sprints just yet – get yourself back into good condition with some decent cardio and strength training.
 Hold off on the more eccentric movements that the more intense gym regimens try to push –for now.

 By now you’ve long heard the importance of hydration.
 But did you know the health of your connective tissue is highly dependent on water?
-Here’s why – cartilage, tendons and ligaments have a very poor blood supply.
+Here’s why – cartilage, tendons and ligaments have an inherently very poor blood supply.

 This is why you’ve got to incorporate focused stretching into your fitness routine.
 And by focused I mean holding stretches for a minute or longer.
 The ol’ 10-second stretch isn’t going to do you a bit of good, and certainly won’t contribute to long-term flexibility.